Can There Be a Bad Priest, Bishop, or even a Bad Pope?

 If the Church wasn’t destroyed at this time and by this man then how can we think it ever will be?
 This man made a deal with the devil and then killed a Saint Pope to become Pope!
 And yet he was converted and defended Holy Mother Church from error.
 Amazing!

-There is also the story of Pope Honorius I (625-38) who through carelessness would allow the heresy of Monothelitism run rampant in the East.
-He did not teach the error himself mind you, but he did not do his duty to stamp it out when it was presented to him and more or less just brushed it off as nothing.
-Because of this his successor would officially condemn his actions, which is utterly unique in all of Church history.
+There is also the story of Pope Honorius I (625-38) whose story may be the most disconcerting because he is one of the infamous Popes to have taught error.
+Pope Honorius actually taught the heresy of Monothelitism, which in his day was running rampant in the East.
+It is important to point out he never taught the heresy while also meeting the requirements for an infallible statement (see the First Vatican Council).
+Because of his heresy his immediate successors would officially condemn him and his errors.
 In fact, to this day, each year on the First Sunday of Lent Byzantine Rite Catholics celebrate “Orthodoxy Sunday”, where as part of their Liturgy sing out a litany of the all the great heresies and heretics and sing Anathema to them.
 In that list is Pope Honorius I.

 But it is unlikely that there will ever be, or ever could be a Pope worse than Pope John XII (955-63) who was elected at age 16.
 He was placed on the Throne of Saint Peter by the political power of his family during one of the darkest periods of the history of the Church.
 His personal crimes were so terrible that in the last year of his pontificate a synod composed of fifty Italian and German bishops was convened in St. Peter’s in Rome and the Pope was accused of the crimes of sacrilege, simony, perjury, murder, adultery, and incest.
 And this was sadly a most disturbing reflection of the whole state of the clergy and the Church in those days.
 It wouldn’t be until the next century that our Lord would send a deliver in the form of Saint Peter Damian.